Largo Winch (film): Plot

 Ferguson reveals to Freddy that she organized Nerio's death to lure Largo into bringing the shares so she could buy a controlling stake in Korsky's group.
 She admits that Naomi is working for her.
 Freddy requests details of the hostile takeover in exchange for tracking down Largo.
 Ferguson agrees and sends Marcus for him.
 Freddy tries to warn Largo.

 Largo meets Korsky and explains Ferguson's plans and Naomi's treachery, and that Ferguson intends to announce the new heir to W-Group at a ceremony in Hong Kong.
 Korsky agrees to withhold his plan to buy W-Group.
 Naomi reveals to Largo she is a mercenary and Largo agrees to pay her.
 Largo enters W-Group headquarters in disguise and is shocked to find Goran.

-Goran recounts that, while searching for Largo's records, he found his own records, revealing that he was also adopted by Nerio and is also an heir to W-Group.
-Ferguson had contacted him to be a figurehead for the company in exchange for money, while Ferguson would really hold the power.
-When Learning that Ferguson had had Hana killed, he agrees to help Largo.
+Goran recounts that, while searching for Largo's records in the orphanage's archives, he found his own records revealing that he was also adopted by Nerio and, thus, is also an heir to W-Group.
+Indeed, Ferguson had contacted him to be a figurehead for the company in exchange for money, while Ferguson would really hold the power.
+When Learning that Ferguson had had Hana killed, Goran agrees to help Largo.
+They, then, both fight Marcus but Marcus shoots Goran.
+Largo kills Marcus and grants Goran forgiveness as he dies from his fatal injuries.

-They fight Marcus and Marcus shoots Goran.
-Largo kills Marcus and grants Goran forgiveness as he dies from his injuries.
-At the meet, Freddy plays a recording of his meeting with Ferguson.
-Ferguson bitterly congratulates Largo on his victory.
+At the meet, Freddy plays a video recording that he made of Ferguson's confession to him.
+Ferguson bitterly congratulates Largo on his victory before to leave the meeting and be arrested by the police.
 Largo reveals his identity and his plans to take over W-Group to thunderous applause from the audience.